Sean-Soklin/Face-ID-Attendance-system/README.md

 Where to install these libraries:

 We can install python on the official python website.
-- opencv-python: can be installed directly through your terminal with pip.
+- opencv-python: can be installed directly through your terminal with comand promt :
-  prompt: 'pip install opencv-python' for windows and 'pip3 install opencv-python' for macos.
+  'pip install opencv-python' for windows and 'pip3 install opencv-python' for macos.
 - face recognition: can be installed directly through your terminal with pip.
   prompt: 'pip install face_recognition' for windows and 'pip3 install face_recognition' for macos.
 - dlib: in case you are using python version (3.12) you need to install C++ compiler in your vs code first then you can prompt pip to install dlib.